 What does the attorney need to consider?

 It is particularly difficult for the elderly person, who is the donor, because they may not want to give up control of their finances.
 At some stage however you, the attorney, may have to get a Mental Capacity Assessment carried out to establish whether the donor under the Lasting Power of Attorney has lost capacity to manage their finances.
 If they have lost capacity, you will need to take over their bank account but, having dementia does not necessarily mean they have lost capacity.
+There is further guidance for the attorney in managing finances in: Debit cards for the elderly: What the attorney needs to know.

 So, in the early stages of dementia, you may want to protect their finances by having a card that is controlled by you but, that the donor can use.
 Sometimes, you may need to have a separate card that can also be given to a carer, especially if you do not live near the donor.
 It is really important to be able to control the limits on the card and block it remotely and quickly if you think there may have been a fraudulent transaction.
 This is a time when the elderly are at their most vulnerable so, they and their finances need to be protected from abuse.